English as a second or foreign language: Pronunciation

 Languages may also differ in syllable structure; English allows for a cluster of up to three consonants before the vowel and five after it (e.g. strengths, straw, desks, glimpsed, sixths).
 Japanese and Brazilian Portuguese, for example, broadly alternate consonant and vowel sounds so learners from Japan and Brazil often force vowels between the consonants (e.g. desks becomes [desukusu] or [dɛskis], and milk shake becomes [miɽukuɕeːku] or [miwki ɕejki], respectively).
 Similarly, in most Iberian dialects, while a word can begin with [s], and within a word [s] can be followed by a consonant, a word can never both begin with [s] and be immediately followed by a consonant, so learners whose mother tongue is in this language family often have a vowel in front of the word (e.g. school becomes [eskul], [iskuɫ ~ iskuw], [ɯskuɫ] or [əskuɫ] for native speakers of Spanish, Brazilian and European Portuguese, and Catalan, respectively).

 Grammar

+International students typically exhibit a positive attitude toward learning English.
+This positive outlook persists across genders.
+Education in non-English-speaking countries usually focuses on grammar.
+English is introduced as a compulsory subject beginning in the first grades in these countries.
+However, despite the widespread implementation of English education, disparities exist in the quality of instruction across different types of schools.
+Consequently, these variations in educational quality have resulted in a gap in English proficiency among students from various regions.